alexsb95/Human_Activity__Dataset/Codebook.md

 * activity_label : label of the activity performed
 * subject : an identifier of the subject who carried out the experiment

-Measurements
-The mean and standard deviation for each measurement
+* Measurements :The mean and standard deviation for each measurement
    * tBodyAccMeanX
    * tBodyAccMeanY
    * tBodyAccMeanZ